nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 To use Porch with a Git repository, you will need:

 * A Git repository for your blueprints.
+* If the repository requires authentication you will require either
-* A [Personal Access Token](https://github.com/settings/tokens) (when using GitHub repository) for Porch to authenticate with the repository.
+  - A [Personal Access Token](https://github.com/settings/tokens) (when using GitHub repository) for Porch to authenticate with the repository if the repository.
 Porch requires the 'repo' scope.
-* Or Basic Auth credentials for Porch to authenticate with the repository.
+  - Basic Auth credentials for Porch to authenticate with the repository.

 To use Porch with an OCI repository ([Artifact Registry](https://console.cloud.google.com/artifacts) or [Google Container Registry](https://cloud.google.com/container-registry)), first make sure to: